 - Plan and organize your installation.

-- · Set up user access.
+- Set up user access.

-- Install the Act!
-Scratchpad and set up integration with supported applications, such as Microsoft® Outlook® or Google®.
+- Set up integration with supported applications, such as Microsoft® Outlook® or Google®.

 - Troubleshoot the software.

 Upgrade Web User.
 When you see this icon throughout the guide, it indicates information that is applicable to you.